 If, at any time, the total duration of the notes and rests within the measure does not match the time signature, a small + or - sign will be shown above the measure.

-See also: Timewise delete (Tools).
+See also: Remove selected range (Tools).

 To leave Note Input mode, click on the Note Input tool button, press N, or press Esc.
 This puts you in Normal mode, in which you can change durations and delete notes or rests as follows: